 Brussels, Belgium - EC/Berlaymont

-On 26 November 2012, a Decision to modernise and improve EURES, the pan-EU job search network, has been adopted by the European Commission.
+A Decision to modernise and improve EURES, the pan-EU job search network, has been adopted by the European Commission on 26 November.
 The Decision will help to increase mobility of workers across Member States and pave the way for a true European labour market.
 The EURES reform aims to make it easier for jobseekers to contact employers looking for particular skills, to focus on sectors and occupations with skills shortages and to support targeted mobility schemes for young people.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.